New Zealand's Next Top Model season 2: Episode 2: The Girls Move To The Top Model House

-The girls then returned to the Top Model House and already girls have been segregated with girls talking about each other behind backs, especially Holly and Dakota who express their dislike for Amelia.
-The girls arrive at their first official photoshoot which is photographed by Rob Trathen.
-Michaela, Elza, Courtenay and Aafreen all brought elegance to their set while others failed to make an impression such as Danielle who stopped after 3 frames as she ran out of poses and didn't know what she was doing anymore.
-This caused her to break down in tears after her shoot.
+Back at the Top Model House, some girls gossip about each other, particularly Holly and Dakota expressing their dislike for Amelia.
+The girls have their first official photoshoot with photographer Rob Trathen.
+While Michaela, Elza, Courtenay, and Aafreen deliver impressive shots, Danielle struggles, causing her to break down in tears after her shoot.

-At panel, Holly is criticized for lacking any presence in her eyes and Aafreen is praised for having the ability to appear racially ambiguous.
-Elza, Michaela and Eva all amaze the judges with their photos while Nellie is criticized for laughing during the challenge thus insulting their client, causing her to cry at the panel.
-Jamie and Estelle's amateur shots did not sit well with the judges, but it was Estelle who was the first one to be eliminated.
+During panel evaluation, Holly's lack of presence in her eyes is criticized, while Aafreen is praised for her versatile appearance.
+Elza, Michaela, and Eva's photos impress the judges, but Nellie faces criticism for laughing during the challenge, causing her to cry at the panel.
+Jamie and Estelle's amateur shots result in Estelle's elimination.